Eye of a needle: Christianity

 Arthur Schopenhauer, in The World as Will and Representation, Volume 1, § 68, quoted Matthew 19:24: "It is easier for an anchor cable to go through an eye of a needle than for a rich person to come to God's kingdom."

 In modern times, the scripture has been used as a counterargument to the prosperity gospel, the belief that accruing wealth is a virtue favored by God.

 Gate

 The "Eye of the Needle" has been claimed to be a gate in Jerusalem, which opened after the main gate was closed at night.
 A camel could not pass through the smaller gate unless it was stooped and had its baggage removed.
 The story has been put forth since at least the 11th century and possibly as far back as the 9th century.
 However, there is no widely accepted evidence for the existence of such a gate.

+Phoenician letter theory

+A recent study notes that "camel" and "eye of the needle" are two letters in the Phoenician alphabet, and proposes that the Gospel saying may originally have been understood as a wordplay on such Phoenician letter names rather than of an animal or a rope.
+This interpretation by etymologist Max Freedom Pollard is supported by the fact that Jesus visited Lebanon multiple times in the New Testament, would likely have been familiar with the Phoenician alphabet, and the letter "camel" is able to be turned into an "eye of a needle" with a single stroke.

 Islam

 According to the English interpretation of the Quran:

 The camel, in Arabic jamal, can also be translated as "twisted rope".

+A poem by Rumi says:"The double end of thread is not for the eye of the needle: inasmuch as thou art single, come into the needle."

+'Tis the thread that is connected with the needle: the eye of the needle is not suitable for the camel.

+Not connected to religion

+The concept of a camel passing through the eye of a needle is also documented among the Multani people of Pakistan, “A string of camels is passing through the needle’s eye!”
+The source does not indicate if this saying was used in religious contexts.